 But, as they say, with great power comes great responsibility.
 While there is a rise in powerful tools to analyze new data types, there is also a lot of discussion about data privacy and ethics.
 This is even more so the case now, with the recent Cambridge Analytica story — and that company's ability to predict behaviors by combining personality, relational, and activity data — coming to light.
 Europe is much further ahead of the United States when it comes to data and privacy rules, with the European Union’s General Data Protection Regulation (GDPR) coming into effect this May.
 This topic of data ethics and transparency will likely accelerate dramatically across the next year.

-Trend #5: Leading in a time of artificial intelligence and other advanced technologies – developing new leadership muscles and reflexes.
+Trend #5: Leading in a time of AI and other technologies

 As others have written, rapid changes in technology, as exemplified by artificial intelligence, automation, and cognitive computing, represent large-scale opportunities and disruptions for organizations.
 Much less discussed is how leaders’ behaviors need to change to be more responsive to employees' needs.

 There are at least three questions to examine here.
 First, how can these advanced technologies enable leaders to be more effective and responsive than before?
 For example, technology at Cultivate AI and Keen Corporation analyzes sentiment, tone, and response time in email and chat interactions, enabling leaders to understand when there has been a change from historical levels.
 Other technology, such as that from Bunch AI, allows organizations to analyze historical and current communications in Slack, and compare them to common cultural models and norms.
 The technology then provides suggestions on how to evolve culture and tools to monitor on a continuous basis.
 While these tools (and lots of other not-mentioned tools) are potentially powerful, leaders need to understand how and when to use them effectively.
 Unfortunately, there is currently little information on this topic.